 When you are thinking about your next career move, particularly if it is a change in direction, I recommend you think hard about the criteria of requirements that will meet your needs.
-The shopkeeper was keen for me to supply a list when I suggested this concept, so here are some examples of what you may include in your criteria and consider –
+Here are some examples of what you may include in your criteria and consider –

-- A list of industries you may want to work in
+- What are the industries you may want to work in?

-- The values of the organisation you want to work for
+- Are the values of the organisation you work for important?

-- The environment you want to work in (inside/ outside, with people / alone)
+- What sort of environment do you want to work in (inside/ outside, with people / alone)

-- The type of activities you want to do each day
+- What types of activities do you want to do each day?

-- The types of people you want to work with
+- What types of people do you want to work with?

 2. Understand that most / many jobs are not advertised

 Many jobs are not advertised.
 Many businesses either have a succession plan (someone else lined up as the replacement) or will ask their personal networks ‘who do they know?’ before they invest money in a job ad or recruitment agency.
 What this means is that you need to ask everyone you know about what jobs or opportunities they know about.
-The better your criteria (see tip 1) the more productive this exercise is.
+The better your criteria, the more productive this exercise is.